Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 Invest in rainproof gear.
 Iceland is rainy, and there's nothing worse than being cold, then wet, then cold and wet.
 A great rain jacket with a hood and waterproof shoes with traction will quickly become your go-tos on drizzly days.

 Understand that daylight will be limited... until it's not.
-In the winter, Iceland can have as little as 4 hours of daylight.
+In the winter, Iceland can have as few as 4 hours of daylight.
 You can expect the sun to rise around 11 am and set around 3 pm, adjusting as the seasons do.
 In the summer, on the other hand, peak daylight hours hit 24 hours a day.

 Public transportation is limited.
 Depending on where you live and how you want to travel, understand that there may be limited options when it comes to public transportation.
 A bicycle or even a car can be useful, depending on your goals, plans, and how long you're staying on the island.